CJD More Aggressive Than Alzheimer’s Disease

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.

-Creutzfeldt-Jakob disease often is confused with Alzheimer’s disease because they are very similar and both are always fatal.
-It seems as though CJD is caused by a more aggressive mutation of the deadly prion than Alzheimer’s disease.
+Creutzfeldt-Jakob disease often is confused with Alzheimer’s disease because they are very similar and both are fatal.
+CJD is caused by a more aggressive mutation of the deadly prion than Alzheimer’s disease.
 The only difference that the medical community discusses is the pace of disease progression.
 CJD is usually very aggressive and can kill within weeks or months of diagnosis.

 Prion disease causes memory loss, impaired coordination, and abnormal movements.
 It’s not known which patients with brain disease become infectious or when, but both CJD and Alzheimer’s patients are being mismanaged.
 Informed neurologists won’t touch patients with these symptoms because of the risk of transmission.
 They are making diagnoses from across the room.